-In retaking the course for the FX option, the student must receive a grade of A, B, C, D, S, or P to remove the original F grade.
+In retaking the course, the student must receive a grade of A, B, C, D, S, or P to remove the original F grade.
+The designation W (Withdrawal) will not remove the original F unless the student is withdrawn from the original enrollment.
 Under this policy, a student may replace a grade through reenrollment only in a course in which a grade of F was received.
 A grade of D, C, or B cannot be improved by this policy.
-The FX option form is available in the School of Science Office of the Associate Dean for Academic Programs and Student Development; Science, Engineering, and Technology III, Room 222 [(317) 274-0626].
+Students who wish to take advantage of this option must secure the approval of the School of Science associate dean for academic programs and student development and fill out the FX form at the beginning of the semester in which the course is repeated.
+The FX option form is available in the School of Science Office of the Associate Dean for Academic Programs and Student Development; Science, Engineering, and Technology III, Room 3224 [(317) 274-0626].